 There are some situations that, when they result in an injury, can make one ineligible to receive workers compensation benefits.
 For instance, you may subject to reduced or retracted benefits if your injury has been caused by:

 - Any criminal act;

 - Intentional or willful misconduct;

 - Any social or recreational activities that are not work related.

 Overall, Michigan workers compensation laws are complex and can be difficult to understand.
-If you have any questions related to workers compensation laws or could use additional support in claiming your benefits, our workers compensation attorneys, at The Law Offices of Daniel J. Harris, P.C. are here, and would be more than happy to help.
-Call The Law Offices of Daniel J. Harris, P.C. today at 231.347.4444 or fill out the free consultation form in the sidebar to schedule your free personal consultation.
+If you have any questions related to workers compensation laws or could use additional support in claiming your benefits, our workers compensation attorneys, at Harris Law are here, and would be more than happy to help.
+Call Harris Law today at 231.347.4444 or fill out the free consultation form in the sidebar to schedule your free personal consultation.